Call 911 in an Emergency or if You or Someone Else is in Imminent Danger

 - The right to be informed of the results of disciplinary proceedings which relate to sexual assaults.
 The accused individual also has this right.

-Details regarding these rights and other campus-based rights are described in the University's Title IX Notice of Non-Discrimination and CSU Executive Orders (refer to Cal State LA Policies and Procedures).
-For additional information, please contact Aundreia Cameron, Director of Human Resources Equity and Diversity Policies and Procedures: ADM 606 • 323.343.3040 • email@example.com.
+Details regarding these rights are described in the University's Title IX Notice of Non-Discrimination and CSU Executive Orders (refer to Cal State LA Policies and Procedures).
+For additional information, please contact Aundreia Cameron, Director of Human Resources Equity and Diversity Policies and Procedures: ADM 606 • 323.343.3040 • [email protected].

 Civil Law Suits • Compensation • Restitution

 Crime victims have the right to file a civil lawsuit against their perpetrators and other responsible parties.
 This is an important right because restitution and compensation (see descriptions below) may not fully cover a victim's financial losses or pay for emotional damages (i.e., pain and suffering).

 A civil lawsuit is an alternative or supplemental method for seeking full compensation.
 Civil Justice for Victims of Crime is a useful guide for those considering pursuing a civil lawsuit.
 Additional information and related legal assistance may be found through: